 Though modern dentistry is capable of minimally invasive management for serious oral disease conditions, it is still possible for tooth decay or traumatic injury to damage a tooth beyond repair.
 As a result, tooth extractions are common procedures at every dental clinic.
 Sam Shin, a dentist in North Vancouver, provides insight into a typical tooth extraction procedure and the recovery process.
+Meanwhile, you can book a tooth extraction surgery with Smile Well Dental.
+You would be getting proper care from our expert Sam Shin.

 Overview of Tooth Extractions